How to Save Money on Accommodation When Travelling New Zealand

 - Negotiate – ask for a deal.
 The worst that can happen is they say no.

 - Check the “special deals” tab on hotel websites.

 BONUS: Check out our “DEALS” tab for the latest accommodation deals in New Zealand!

 Consider all types of budget accommodation

-The first way to save money on accommodation when travelling in New Zealand is to be aware of all the kinds of cheap accommodation available.
-You could be missing on some huge savings if you didn’t, for example, know that holiday parks have cheap cabins for non-campers or that AirBnb is pretty huge here.
+The first way to save money on accommodation when travelling in New Zealand is to be aware of all kinds of cheap accommodation available.
+You could be missing on some huge savings if you didn’t, for example, know that holiday parks have cheap cabins for non-campers or that Airbnb is pretty huge here.

 When searching for cheap accommodation, consider these options.

 - Backpacker hostels – stay in a dorm for NZ$21-$35 per night with all the essential communal facilities